 On the one hand, malware is a general term for all malicious codes and software, regardless of how it attacks your computer, intent, or mode of spreading.

-So, a ransom virus isn’t a virus, but a different type of malware, just like the virus is a type of malware.
-Ransom virus focuses on encrypting your data, denying you access to them until you pay the requested ransom.
+So, ransomware isn’t a virus, but a different type of malware, just like the virus is a type of malware.
+Ransomware focuses on encrypting your data, denying you access to them until you pay the requested ransom.

-Curious to learn more about ransom virus?
+Curious to learn more about ransomware malware?
 Let’s get into it!

-As you already know, how ransom virus work and is a type of malware that takes over your system, blocks you from accessing vital data, and requests a ransom before your computer is freed.
+As you already know, ransomware malware is a type of malware that takes over your system, blocks you from accessing vital data, and requests a ransom before your computer is freed.
 The intent is to get money from the victim fraudulently and not to harm data.

 It is spread through phishing, social engineering, and fishy websites.
-For phishing, the person behind the ransom virus attacks would send emails with fake identities.
-Is this how ransom virus work?
+For phishing, the person behind the ransomware would send emails with fake identities.
 This is to trick you into opening a link that may come with the email.
 They may mimic your physician, bank account officer, and other services you use.
 Clicking or downloading any attachment automatically welcomes the malware to your computer.

-In another way how ransom virus work in the form of emails, ransom attackers also use social media to send fake messages with malicious codes.
+Like emails, ransomware attackers also use social media to send fake messages with malicious codes.
 The same applies to unsafe websites though a bit different.
 For websites, you may stumble on a fishy site that may display a pop-up — asking you to update an outdated software or enter a promotion.
-You do welcome the ransom virus on your computer by doing any of the above.
+You do welcome the ransomware on your computer by doing any of the above.

-When the malware gets to your computer, it isn’t a ransom attack yet, until it encrypts your data and places a request for payment before you regain access to the files.
-Most victims do realize of a ransom attack at this stage.
+When the malware gets to your computer, it isn’t a ransomware attack yet, until it encrypts your data and places a request for payment before you regain access to the files.
+Most victims do realize of a ransomware attack at this stage.
 The malware is quite deceptive, and your traditional security system can hardly detect them.

 In recent years, most of the attacks have been focused on the healthcare industry, law firms, schools, and government agencies.
 The attackers target those institutions that need their data for daily operations and can’t operate without data.
-However, ransom attackers do target individuals who own data-driven companies too.
-So, both the government, individuals and businesses are targets of ransom.
+However, ransomware attackers do target individuals who own data-driven companies too.
+So, both the government, individuals and businesses are targets of ransomware.

 Also, if your ceased data aren’t important, you may want to let them go and reformat your systems.
-However, records of ransom attacks show that the attackers are quite tactical and ensure they encrypt your most essential data.
-The best thing is to avoid ransom attacks.
+However, records of ransomware attacks show that the attackers are quite tactical and ensure they encrypt your most essential data.
+The best thing is to avoid ransomware attacks.

-Preventing a ransom attack is the same process as avoiding any malware attack.
+Preventing a ransomware attack is the same process as avoiding any malware attack.
 You should: